Mange in Dogs - What Does It Look Like and Is It Contagious to Humans?

 Hygiene and Environmental Cleaning

 Maintaining a clean environment is critical in managing mange in dogs.
-All bedding, toys, and grooming tools should be thoroughly cleaned or replaced to remove any lingering mites.
+All bedding, toys and grooming tools should be thoroughly cleaned or replaced to remove any lingering mites.
 Regular vacuuming and cleaning of the dog’s living area can help prevent re-infestation and reduce the risk of transmission to other pets or humans.

 Diet and Nutrition

 A healthy diet is important for supporting your dog’s immune system during the recovery process.
-Dogs with mange may benefit from a diet rich in essential fatty acids, vitamins, and minerals, which can help improve skin health and promote healing.
-Consult with your veterinarian about the best diet for your dog during this time.
+Dogs with mange may benefit from a diet rich in essential fatty acids, vitamins and minerals, which can help improve skin health and promote healing.
+Consult your veterinarian about the best diet for your dog during this time.

 Long-Term Management